Police and Law Enforcement Resources

 Federal Bureau of Prisons – The Bureau is responsible for the custody and care of more than 181,000 Federal offenders in correctional facilities, detention centers, community corrections centers, prisons, and juvenile facilities.

-Drug Enforcement Administration (DEA) – The mission of the Drug Enforcement Administration (DEA) is to enforce the controlled substances laws and regulations of the United States.
-Also, to bring to justice those organizations and principal members of organizations, involved in the growing, manufacturing, or distribution of controlled substances appearing in or destined for illicit traffic in the United States.
+Drug Enforcement Administration (DEA) – The Drug Enforcement Administration’s (DEA) mission is to enforce the laws and regulations for controlled substances in the United States.
+Also, to bring to justice those organizations and principal members of organizations involved in the growing, manufacturing, or distribution of controlled substances appearing in or destined for illicit traffic in the United States.
 And to recommend and support non-enforcement programs aimed at reducing the availability of illicit controlled substances on the domestic and international markets.

 Federal Bureau of Investigation (FBI) – The investigative arm of the Department of Justice.
 Learn more about the FBI.